What if the arts could unlock solutions to some of the world’s most pressing development challenges?

 Through global learning surveys, youth art contests, hands-on workshops, and community exhibitions, CreativeChange brought people together to explore how the arts can drive progress on the world’s most pressing challenges.
 From the start, it sparked conversations and inspired real, measurable action.

 As part of the launch, we conducted a volunteer-led international study to map current efforts and best practices at the intersection of creativity and development.
-Responses from over 30 countries informed the CreativeChange 1.0 e-book—a free digital resource highlighting stories of artists and organizations using creativity as a catalyst for meaningful change.
-The publication also introduced the concept of “Creative Social Entrepreneurship,” emphasizing how arts and cultural initiatives can go beyond volunteerism to become purpose-driven, arts-infused business models.
+Responses from over 30 countries informed the CreativeChange e-book—a free digital resource highlighting stories of artists and organizations using creativity as a catalyst for meaningful change.
+The publication also introduced the concept of Creative Social Entrepreneurship*,” emphasizing how arts and cultural initiatives can go beyond volunteerism to become purpose-driven, arts-infused business models.
 It called for a fundamental shift in how we approach global challenges—advocating for multidisciplinary, cross-sector solutions grounded in creativity and social impact.

 In partnership with TakingITGlobal and the UN Millennium Campaign, we co-facilitated the Vision 2015: Your Future Youth Arts Contest.
 Young artists were invited to express their hopes and fears through visual and multimedia art.
 Selected works were exhibited online and in-person—from the U.S. to Nigeria—featuring 50 youth artworks ranging from photography and painting to soundscapes and poetry, curated to provoke reflection and inspire change.

 Beyond exhibitions, CreativeChange hosted interactive workshops and expert-led dialogues to explore arts-infused solutions to global development challenges.
-Over the years, it has been featured in international forums, university conferences, public libraries, and street-level displays, amplifying the voices of artists and changemakers around the world.
+Over the years, it has been featured in numerous international forums, conferences, public libraries, and street-level displays, amplifying the voices of artists and changemakers around the world.

-Why It Still Matters
+Why it Still Matters

 Want to Explore CreativeChange?